Critical transition in fast-rotating turbulence within highly elongated domains: Theoretical Background

 Importantly, the predicted critical rotation rate and height are linearly proportional.
-The criterion (\ref{eq:transition_forward_inverse}) suggests that the non-dimensional control parameter of the transition in the limit of large $h$ and small $\Ro$ is given by
+The criterion (\ref{eq:transition_forward_inverse}) suggests that the nondimensional control parameter of the transition in the limit of large $h$ and small $\Ro$ is given by